 They build nests at the base of food source trees or in the canopy.
 Prior to winter the grubs burrow into the ground and emerge in summer as bag-shelter moths.
 If you do encounter these grubs, do not touch them as their hairs and the white powdery scale that they produce in nests, can cause dermatitis and allergic reactions such as red swollen skin rashes.
 For more information on the Processionary Caterpillar, please visit the Australian Insects .

-If you find a nest that is causing a problem in a park or other public area, please contact Council’s Parks Section on 49758100.
+If you find a nest that is causing a problem in a park or other public area, please contact Council’s Parks and Environment office on 07 4977 6899.

 Living with Magpies

 Peak breeding season for magpies is August to October.
 When magpies have eggs or young in the nest, they can become protective and may swoop people entering their nesting territory.
 Residents can minimise the risk of being swooped by watching the bird when entering its territory and wearing a hat or carrying an umbrella.
 Bike riders should dismount and walk through nesting areas.
 Birds that pose a significant threat to public safety may be relocated.

 For more information, please download Council's Living with Magpies factsheet click here

 Living with Possums - Removing a possum from your roof

 In their natural environment, possums usually live in tree hollows but with the loss of native bushland many of these natural homes have been destroyed.
 Being highly territorial, possums do not relocate easily and so they sometimes seek safe shelter in your roof.
 Under QLD legislation a possum can be trapped if the person has a damage mitigation permit to remove and relocate the possum.
 However a trapped possum must only be moved a maximum of 25m.

 Please note: Council does not issue cat traps for the purpose of trapping possums.
 Possums are a protected native animal and a permit is required for trapping.